snrnats/doc-centre/docfx_project/pro/api/help/getting_quotes.md

 * **Get Quotes** returns a simple list of delivery quotes for the potential consignment.
 * **Get Service Group Quotes** returns a list of current service groups, along with quotes from the eligible services in each group.

+> <span class="note-header">Note:</span>
+>
+> Both the **Get Quotes** and **Get Service Group Quotes** endpoints take a consignment object in the body of the request.
+However, they do not create consignments in and of themselves.
+In order to allocate to one of the quotes returned by these endpoints, you would need to first create the consignment.
+>
+> For more information on creating consignments, see the [Creating Consignments](/pro/api/help/creating_new_consignments.html) page.

 ## Sending a Get Quotes Request

 To call **Get Quotes**, send a `POST` request to `https://api.electioapp.com/quotes/`.
 The body of the request should contain a consignment object.